Vyral/base-template/_posts/2018-07-24-why-would-you-buy-or-sell-right-now.md

 Why would you buy or sell real estate right now?&nbsp;

-We are in one of the greatest real estate markets we have seen in quite some time.
-What defines “great?”&nbsp;
+**We are in one of the greatest real estate markets we have seen in quite some time.** What defines “great?”&nbsp;

 For starters, Washington County home values are up by an average of $110,000 since 2013. $110k!!!&nbsp;

 No, it’s not sustainable, but it’s real and the market is supporting these prices.&nbsp;

-Second, very different from the real estate bubble of 2007, Buyers are actually qualifying for the homes they’re purchasing…go figure!
-All kidding aside, the market of a decade ago saw home buyers “stating” their income to falsely qualify for homes they simply couldn’t afford.
+Second, very different from the real estate bubble of 2007, buyers are actually qualifying for the homes they’re purchasing…go figure! 😊 All kidding aside, the market of a decade ago saw home buyers “stating” their income to falsely qualify for homes they simply couldn’t afford.
 At least they couldn’t afford them for long.&nbsp;

 There is an analogy I like to use with my clients that pertains to our current market situation.&nbsp;